Free Summer Education Material

 Rabbi Mozzor has a loving wife of 37 years and they share a daughter who lives in Sacramento as a middle school teacher.

-Morei Menachem studies philosophy and religion at the well known Florida State University.
+Talmid Menachem studies philosophy and religion at the well known Florida State University.
 His focus Modern Jewish thought.
 During his childhood years Judaism was imparted to him in a balanced manner and as time progressed so did his deep love for study and appreciation for Jewish life.
-Away from home, on a college campus Morei Manachem was able to fully embrace and help others embrace traditional Judaism in a modern world.
-Morei Noah holds that "Judaism, at its best, is when Tora is shared with everybody."
+Away from home, on a college campus Talmid Manachem was able to fully embrace and help others embrace traditional Judaism in a modern world.
+Talmid Menachem holds that "Judaism, at its best, is when Tora is shared with everybody."

 Sign up for Tora insights, learning material and holiday events.